-- · agricultural machinery, forestry machinery, trade-in machinery, precision farming equipment, construction and road equipment: Purchase cost on a cost of individual item; - spare parts, tires, lubricants and other inventories: Purchase cost on a weighted average basis.
+- agricultural machinery, forestry machinery, precision farming equipment, construction and road equipment: Purchase cost on a cost of individual item: - spare parts, tires, lubricants and other inventories: Purchase cost on a weighted average basis.

 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs necessary to make the sale.